gCTS in SAP S/4HANA 2021

 One system in your landscape has to become the ‘host’ of the registry – the system ANY in the picture below.
 Development systems that should work with gCTS then need to get informed about this registry.
 With that, you can then assign objects to a repository in all of the systems involved.

-Up to now, the registry is not integrated in any process of releasing a transport request or in developing at all.
-We plan to publish a blog post on how this can be done by implementing a BAdI, soon.
-So stay tuned
+Up to now, the registry is not integrated in the standard process of releasing a transport request or in developing at all.
+We published a blog post on how this can be done by implementing a BAdI: Integrating gCTS with Transport Organizer processes.

 We recommend that you use the registry for customizing that shall be handled via gCTS.